mikuslusens/css-test-site/README.md

 # css-test-site

-A simple webpage for testing various CSS rulesets.
+A simple webpage for testing various CSS rulesets and HTML5 elements.